maxio-com/ab-java-sdk/doc/controllers/invoices.md

 ```

-# Record External Payment for Invoices
+# Record Payment for Multiple Invoices

 This API call should be used when you want to record an external payment against multiple invoices.